About CBA YLD

 Kaela Zihlman (Chair) | Denver

-Kaela is a senior associate attorney at Griffiths Law PC, where she practices domestic relations litigation and drafts prenuptial agreements.
+Kaela works at The W Law firm.
 A Colorado native, Kaela is a graduate of the University of Denver Sturm College of Law and was editor in chief of DU's Criminal Law Review.
 During and following law school, Kaela clerked for the Honorable Robert L. McGahey, Jr. in Denver District Court.
 In her spare time, she enjoys traveling the world with her trusty backpack and exploring the Denver brunch scene.

 Email: [email protected]